- 1 can (15 oz each) Rosarita® Premium Whole Pinto Beans, drained, rinsed

 - Stir together beans and drained tomatoes in medium bowl; set aside.
 Heat oil in 12-inch skillet over medium-high heat.
 Add chicken; cook 6 to 8 minutes or until no longer pink, stirring occasionally.
 Remove chicken from skillet.
 Wipe out skillet with paper towels.

 - Place about 1/4 cup chicken, about 3 tablespoons bean mixture and 1/4 cup cheese over half of each of 2 tortillas.
-Fold each tortilla in half to cover filling; spray outside with cooking spray.
+Fold each tortilla in half to cover filling.

-- Place 2 quesadillas side-by-side in same skillet.
-Cook over medium heat 5 minutes or until lightly browned and cheese melts, turning once.
+- Spray skillet with cooking spray; heat over medium heat.
+Cook 2 quesadillas side-by-side in skillet 5 minutes or until lightly browned and cheese melts, turning once.
 Repeat with remaining ingredients.
 Cut each quesadilla into wedges; serve with sour cream.

 |Amount per Serving|

 You have successfully submitted your rating or review for this recipe.
 If you submitted a review, please note that it might take up to 72 hours for your review to appear on our site.

 This is a really good dinner.
 Quick to prepare, very filling and the recipe is flexible.
 This is something you can have on hand in the refrigerator for those nights when you don't know what to fix.

 Really enjoyed this dish.
 My husband and I work long hours and this is something I can fix quickly when we get home.
 The dish is great and my husband is always left wanting more.